montysecurity/OpenHunt/README.md

 ##### Targets Supported

 Targets include the info of those indented below it.
 So `Asia` includes `China`, which in-turn includes `Hong Kong`.
-You can also query for indented children on their one (e.g. `--target "Hong Kong"`)
+You can also query for indented children on their own (e.g. `--target "Hong Kong"`)

 - Africa
     - Rwanda